 Cycle-Skipping and FWI

-New FWI Applied to Data from the Ceará Basin, Brazil
+New W2 Norm FWI Applied to Data from the Ceará Basin, Brazil

-The performance of the new solution is demonstrated on a GeoStreamer survey acquired offshore Brazil and illustrates how FWI successfully updates the earth model and resolves a high velocity carbonate section missing from the initial velocity model.
+The performance of one of the new solutions is demonstrated on a GeoStreamer survey acquired offshore Brazil and illustrates how FWI successfully updates the earth model and resolves a high-velocity carbonate section missing from the initial velocity model.